godotengine/godot-docs/classes/class_visualscriptiterator.rst

 Description
 -----------

 This node steps through each item in a given input.
-Input can be any sequence data type, such as an :ref:`Array<class_array>` or :ref:`String<class_string>`.
+Input can be any sequence data type, such as an :ref:`Array<class_Array>` or :ref:`String<class_String>`.
 When each item has been processed, execution passed out the ``exit`` Sequence port.

 **Input Ports:**